 Peer Health University Network

 In the past year, PHUN has demonstrated outstanding effort as a student organization on the CSU Fullerton campus.
 PHUN uses on a peer-to-peer model where members serve as peer health educators to inform others on different health topics aiming to create a healthier campus environment.
 It is one of PHUN's missions to collaborate across campus and with off-campus organizations to maximize resources and reach a wide array of students.
-In particular, PHUN continuously emphasizes the importance of alcohol and other drugs education.
+In particular, PHUN continuously emphasizes the importance of alcohol, tobacco and other drugs education.
 With more than 80 student members in this organization, PHUN successfully reached more than 2,000 students across campus with their creative and meaningful programs on substance abuse in fall 2012.

 One of the highlights of PHUN's programs was the "Titan Up the Party" campaign block party in the summer of 2012 targeting students in the residence halls.
 PHUN partnered with Residence Life and Recording Artists, Actors & Athletes Against Drink Driving (RADD) and incorporated interactive games and provided educational materials to students.
 Through different interactive activities such as an impaired obstacle course, cash cab contest, and a "beer pong" activity, PHUN members presented alcohol facts and myths and motivated students to make better choices to reduce harm and risk of alcohol use.
 The block party also educated students on sexual health and mental health topics.
 More than 1,000 residents participated and the event was well-received by the students.